About Historical Golf

 Many players will also assemble a set of pre-1900 hickories (i.e. long-nose or transitional-headed woods with smooth-faced irons) for gutty play.

 In either case, these sets may contain a mix of original antiques and approved replica clubs.
-For casual play using clubs applicable to the pre-1900, post-1900 or classic steel periods, today’s historical players will often replace the period appropriate replica ball with a less expensive/low compression modern ball.
-Please refer to our Guidelines here.
+For casual play using clubs applicable to the pre-1900, post-1900 or classic steel periods, today’s historical players will often choose to replace the period appropriate replica ball with a less expensive/low compression modern ball.
+Accordingly, please refer to our Guidelines for Historical Golf Play.